- Direct — 716.566.5411

 - Defense Trial Lawyers Association: Board of Directors

 - New York

-- U.S. District Courts for all Districts in New York
+- U.S. District Courts for the Eastern, Northern, Southern, and Western Districts of New York

 - Former Officer, Rebuilding Together of Greater Buffalo